thumbliner/thumbliner/toys.md

 ---

-> “The quality of a footballer is the space they create for their teammates.”<br>
+> “Playing football is very simple, but playing simple football is the hardest thing there is.”<br>
 > — Johan Cruyff

 ---